How to List Language Skills on Your Resume (2025)

 - Fluent in Spanish

-Including language skills in a resume summary is an excellent way to signal to employers of this crucial skill.
+Including language skills in a resume summary is an excellent way to signal to employers that you have this crucial skill set.
 This option is also more beneficial for roles where language skills are highly relevant, such as teachers or translators.

-Check out how to list language skills in this resume summary example:
+Check out how to list languages in a resume summary:

 Professional Summary